KellyKinyama/dart-quic/lib/protection/readme.md

 QUIC protects packets using keys derived from the TLS handshake, employing an AEAD (Authenticated Encryption with Associated Data) algorithm.
 Each encryption level (Initial, Handshake, 1-RTT) has separate secret values for each direction (client-to-server and server-to-client).
 These secrets are then used to derive the AEAD key, IV, and header protection key.

 Initial Secrets Derivation
-Initial packets are protected with secrets derived from the client's Destination Connection ID.
+Initial packets are with secrets derived from the client's Destination Connection ID.
 The KDF (Key Derivation Function) used for Initial secrets is always HKDF-Expand-Label from TLS 1.3, with SHA-256 as the hash function.

 Dart